sashalupo/cmake_library/README.md

     make
     ```

+## Installation
+To change the installation path (default value for this project is the install directory in the main directory) set CMAKE_INSTALL_PREFIX variable in Installing.cmake file

 ## Usage
 After building the project, you can use the library in your own projects by linking against it.
 Include the appropriate headers and link the compiled library.